streamnative/charts/charts/pulsar-operator/README.md

 `version`: The version of the chart.
 It will be changed only when there are some changes to the chart or the `appVersion` bumps a new version.

-`appVersion`: The version of the application image that this chart contains, it will change only when operator image bumps a new version.
+`appVersion`: The version of the application image that the chart contains.
+It will be changed only when the operator image bumps a new version.

 `kubeVersion`: The range of compatible kubernetes versions.